Chief Technology Officer

 Babylist needed to be able to validate marketing channels and product changes within a week.
 In order to address this problem, Manifold created a family of machine learning models that could estimate the total revenue a customer would generate and classify whether a user was going to add items to their registry (adopt) or generate revenue (activate).
 We created a custom decision framework that traded absolute accuracy for time, and allowed our client to make decisions based on estimates of CLTV and probability of customer activation.

 Intelligent Feature Engineering

-We wrote complex SQL queries to tie together relevant information from multiple tables across the client’s database and to generate predictive features.
+After assessing and cleaning our data, we wrote complex SQL queries to tie together relevant information from multiple tables across the client’s database and to generate predictive features.
 Feature engineering included reconciling nuanced cases, such as how to include both cash gifts—with varying dollar values—and physical goods.
 The most important data features included the number of items and value of items added to the registry, as well as the number of unique sessions—defined as adding registry items outside of a 12-hour period.
-From our prior experience with RFM (recency, frequency, monetary) analysis, we aggregated time-varying features into relevant cumulative periods, creating features from daily activity as well as features from over the course of 7 days and multiple weeks.
+From our prior experience with RFM (recency, frequency, monetary) analysis, we aggregated time-varying features into relevant cumulative periods, creating features from daily activity as well as features from activity over the course of seven days and multiple weeks.

 We determined over 300 potentially predictive features with the client, including attributes such as area code, signup platforms, how customers added items to their registry, whether they entered a due date, and the number of independent sessions they had.

 After detecting seasonal variation in the data due to consumer behavior around the holidays, as well as general trends in changing user behavior over several years, we decided to train the models on one full year of data.
 We were careful to exclude training data from anomalous months when Babylist was running a promotion, and to exclude features that had changed over time.